Ycreak/OpensourceClassicCommentary/README.md

 If the program is ran from a subdomain, do not forget to specify said domain.
 For example: --base-href=/OSCC/ The production can now be found in Angular/dist and is ready for deployment on an HTML server.

+Checklist before building:
++ Check if AuthService does not login automatically
++ Check if the correct API URL has been used
++ Check if the version number is updated
++ Check if the build is Staging or Stable